saahilch/RealEstatePropertyManagementCRM/Project Guidence.md

 6. Use Maven to install dependencies by running `mvn clean install` in the terminal.
 7. Start the application by running the main class (e.g., `PropertyManagementApplication.java`).

-Entity Relationship Diagram With Followed By Entities
+Entity Relationship Diagram With Followed By Structure Of Project.

 ![ERDiagram](https://github.com/user-attachments/assets/ab874d8c-44f3-4c00-8fb5-79fea423043f)